 Speed scratch convenience.
 Speed scratch cooking is when you combine a good quality prepared food with fresh ingredients to make the recipe easier and faster to prepare.
 This recipe uses frozen bread dough.
 I suppose you could make your own bread dough from scratch, if that's your thing.
 But honestly, part of the beauty of this recipe is that you start with ready-made frozen bread dough and end up with something that is gooey and delicious and tastes like it is totally made from scratch.

 Make-ahead convenience.
 This is one of the best things about this recipe.
 It can be assembled the night before, left out to rise overnight, and baked for breakfast first thing in the morning.
 I've recently discovered that I can make it 1 to 2 days ahead and let it do the rising INSIDE the fridge.
 That was a new concept for me--I thought that bread dough needed warmth in order to rise.
 Not so.
 It needs more time to rise in the fridge, but rise it does!
 I absolutely love being able to make this well in advance of when I will bake it.
 There is no preparation or stress that morning.
 It's perfect for serving to overnight guests, at brunches, and during the holidays.
-In our family, we have had these sticky buns every Christmas morning for, gulp, 30 years.
+In our family, we have had these sticky buns every Christmas morning for, gulp, over 30 years.

 Impress the heck out of your guests.
 I'm always a bit taken aback by the raves I get from guests when I serve this.
 It looks hard, and tastes like it must have taken a long time to make.
 So, they're impressed.
 When I admit how easy it is, everyone wants the recipe.
-So many people at the baby shower asked for this recipe, that I had to get this post written right away.
-They've been nagging me anxious.
-(You know who you are!)

 Step 1.
 Assemble the ingredients.
 There aren't many: sugar, pecans (chopped or whole), cinnamon, and butter.